oicr-gsi/shesmu/language.md

 Check if _expr_ is false for all rows.
 If none are collected, the result is true.

+- `OnlyIf` _expr_

+Take an optional value and extract it.
+Ignore any empty optionals.
+If multiple different values are found, reject the group.
+If only one unique value is found, use it as the result and use this value.

 - `PartitionCount` _expr_

 Collect a counter of the number of times _expr_ was true and the number of